It’s important to select the correct bot settings to earn more profits and to minimize the risks while trading with RevenueBot.

 The first bot operation cycles should appear shortly and will continue to be added as the processing continues.

 The bot in a simulation mode is marked with the status: “Running”, state: “Simulate” as long as the processing of 60 days data is going.

 When it’s completed, the bot is given the status: “Stopped”, state: “Normal”.

-Thus, applying different settings and running them on real schedules may help you choose optimal settings in bot creation.
+Therefore, applying different settings and running them on real past schedules may help you choose optimal settings for bot creation.

 Note that the results of the bot in the simulation mode may be inaccurate and different from the work of the real bot, because: